-1. As a lessor in a right-to-use lease agreement, if the agency received any variable or other payments that were not previously included in the measurement of the lease receivable, provide a description of the payments and the total amount of revenue recorded for each during the fiscal year.
-Report all variable/other payments for capitalized leases.
-If the lease was not capitalized, only disclose variable/other revenue in excess of \$100,000 for any individual agreement.
+1. If the agency is the As a lessor in anya right-to-use lease agreements that include agreement, if the agency received any variable or other payments that depend on the future performance were not previously included in the measurement of the lessee or on the usage lease receivable, provide a description of the asset:

+Providepayments and the total amount of revenue recorded for each during the current fiscal year.
+Report all variable/other payments for right-to-usecapitalized leases.
+If the lease agreement variable payments that meet one or both was not capitalized, only disclose variable/other revenue in excess of the criteria below:

+• Any variable \$100,000 for any individual agreement.